-Other arts events in Hawera and the South Taranaki region.
+Other arts events in Hawera, and in and around the Taranaki region.

 20 Union St, Hawera